Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 ## What about TDD (Test Driven Development)?

-Yeah about that... it's hard with graphs, especially as showcased in this example when using a external library.
+Yeah about that... it's hard with graphs, especially as showcased in this example when using an external library.
 I recommend first writing (or including a library) the code for a section of a graph (e.g the bars), making sure it visually looks right, then writing tests.

 You can write test with empty values: